-Advance Directive Information
+Advance Directive Information for Massachusetts

 An Advance Directive, also known as a Health Care Proxy or a Living Will in Massachusetts, promotes and maintains individual autonomy if an individual is unable to make decisions for themselves because of incapacitation.
 Even though Massachusetts allows for the creation of Health Care Proxy documents, the State does not recognize Living Wills.